hashicorp/consul/plugin/autopath/README.md

 ## Metrics

-If monitoring is enabled (via the *prometheus* directive) then the following metric is exported:
+If monitoring is enabled (via the *prometheus* plugin) then the following metric is exported:

 * `coredns_autopath_success_count_total{server}` - counter of successfully autopath-ed queries.